What is it?

 Representatives of the School Council are very much active citizens.

-Each year, pupils at Scholes (Elmet) elect one school councillor from each class.
+Each year, pupils at Scholes (Elmet) elect two school councillor from each class.

 Based on election speeches, they vote for the candidate who they think will represent them best.